Camp News

 Steps to Take When Allowing Screen Time

-While screen time in moderation can be beneficial, there are steps you must take to ensure your child is safe both from both strangers on the internet and vision strain from the screen itself.
+While screen time in moderation can be beneficial, there are steps you must take to ensure your child is safe from both strangers on the internet and vision strain from the screen itself.
 Some of these steps include:

 • Avoiding screens at night: Blue light from smartphones and tablets affects how our body produces melatonin, the hormone that makes us tired.
 Too much screen time at night can see your child up for hours past their bedtime.